-Paul will be visiting two schools this fall with IRW, Vinalhaven and Swan’s Island, to share with K-8 students the magic and allure of poetry.
+Paul will be visited two schools in Fall 2014 with IRW, Vinalhaven and Swan’s Island, to share with K-8 students the magic and allure of poetry.

-Paul, and his collaborator / illustrator Melissa Sweet have received a New England Book Award for 2014.
+Paul and his collaborator/illustrator Melissa Sweet received a New England Book Award for 2014.
 IRW is proud of our continued collaboration with Paul and congratulate him on his most recent honor.
 We are very excited to put this brilliant new collection of poems into the hands of over 100 youngsters this fall and to share Paul’s enthusiasm and love of poetry with students.

 When A Kick in the Head is inspirational

 Baffled by a puzzling pantoum?
 Doubtful about a double dactyl?
 Do you know what a triolet is?
 If your answer is “no” you’re in luck!
 Paul Janeczko, poet and author extraordinaire will be happy to tell you all about these and other poetic terms.